 On April 24, 2023, a putative stockholder class action entitled Straub v.
-LivePerson, Inc., No. 1:23-cv-03078, was filed under the federal securities laws against the Company, its Chief Executive Officer, and Chief Financial Officer in the United States District Court for the Eastern District of New York.
-The complaint alleges that in violation of Section 10(b) of the Securities Exchange Act of 1934, the Company made false and misleading statements in its Form 10-Q filings and forecasts for the first, second, and third quarters of fiscal year 2022 pointing to the Company's subsequent disclosures regarding the adequacy and effectiveness of its internal controls over financial reporting, and regarding the fourth quarter financial performance of the Company's WildHealth subsidiary and seeks to recover unspecified damages through the time of the Company's filing of its annual report on Form 10-K on March 16, 2023.
+LivePerson, Inc., No. 1:23-cv-03078, was filed under the federal securities laws against the Company, its former Chief Executive Officer, and Chief Financial Officer in the United States District Court for the Eastern District of New York.
+The complaint alleged that in violation of Section 10(b) of the

+Securities Exchange Act of 1934, the Company made false and misleading statements in its Form 10-Q filings and forecasts for the first, second, and third quarters of fiscal year 2022 based on the Company's subsequent disclosures in its subsequent annual report on Form 10-K on March 16, 2023.
+On June 23, 2023, the plaintiff voluntarily dismissed his case without prejudice.
 On May 1, 2023, a similar putative stockholder class action entitled Weissbrod v.
-LivePerson, Inc., was filed in the District Court of Tel Aviv, Israel on behalf of Company stockholders who traded Company shares on the Tel Aviv Stock Exchange following the issuance of the 10-Qs for the first, second and third quarters of fiscal year 2022.
-The Weissbrod complaint asserts claims under the U.S. federal securities law similar to those asserted in the Straub case and seeks unspecified damages.
-Both lawsuits also claim that the Company's executives are liable as control persons for the Company's alleged misstatements.
-The Company believes these claims are without merit and intends to vigorously defend itself and its executives in both proceedings.
+LivePerson, Inc., was filed in the District Court of Tel Aviv, Israel on behalf of Company stockholders who traded Company shares on the Tel Aviv Stock Exchange regarding the same subject matter as asserted in the Straub case.
+The Tel Aviv case is currently expected to be stayed pending further activity in the New York case.
+The Company believes these claims are without merit.